naotoyamaguchi/Hapi-routeConfig/README.md

 ### handler
 ---
 Finally, the `handler` method of your route will be using a function where the logic of your HTTP call is defined.
+The function takes in two parameters: `request`, and `reply`.

 ```
 server.route({